jhigherevature/8302021_RAP/guides/project_guidelines/project_criteria.md

 * JUnit tests are written which test functionality of class methods.

 ## Grading Criteria
-	Your project will be evaluated using the following categories.
-Please make sure that you
+	Your project will be evaluated using the following categories:
 1. Functionality should reflect the below user stories.
 2. Data is stored in a database.
 3. Data Access is performed through the use of JDBC in a data layer consisting of Data Access Objects.